Cultiststeve/aoc2019/README.md

 # Cultiststeve's solutions for Advent of Code 2019

 Not optimised or neat / reviewed code.
-Usually just my first draft that produced a solution.
+The code is usually just my first draft that produced a solution and definatly not built with longitivty in mind.

-Python 3.8.0, pycharm
+Code developed using  Python 3.8.0 in pycharm.

 # Intcode computer
 Spent a little longer making this neat as its used so much.